 With feeds to spread the word, Facebook was starting to look like the first place to go to launch an online innovation.
 Skip the Web, bring it to Zuckerberg's site first.
-Consider iLike: within the first three months, the firm saw installs of its Facebook app explode to seven million, more than doubling the number of users the firm was able to attract through the Web site it introduced the previous year. iLike became so cool that by September, platinum rocker KT Tunstall was debuting tracks through the Facebook service.
-A programmer named Mark Pincus wrote a Texas hold 'em game at his kitchen table.
-Jessica Guynn, "A Software Industry @ Facebook," Los Angeles Times, September 10, 2007.
-Today his social gaming firm, Zynga, is a powerhouse, with over three dozen apps, over sixty million users, and more than one hundred million dollars in annual revenue.M.
+Consider iLike: within the first three months, the firm saw installs of its Facebook app explode to seven million, more than doubling the number of users the firm was able to attract through the Web site it introduced the previous year.
+ILike became so cool that by September, platinum rocker KT Tunstall was debuting tracks through the Facebook service.
+A programmer named Mark Pincus wrote a Texas hold 'em game at his kitchen table.J.
+Guynn, "A Software Industry @ Facebook," Los Angeles Times, September 10, 2007.
+Today his social gaming firm, Zynga, is a powerhouse-a profitable firm with over three dozen apps, over 230 million users, D. MacMillan, "Zynga Enlarges Its War Chest," BusinessWeek, December 17, 2009. and more than \$600 million in annual revenue.M.
 Learmonth and A. Klaasen, "Facebook Apps Will Make More Money Than Facebook in 2009," Silicon Alley Insider, May 18, 2009.
 Some of Zynga's revenues come from apps that run on MySpace or other networks, too.
-Zynga games include MafiaWars, Vampires, and the wildly successful Farmville, which boasts some twenty times the number of actual farms in the United States.
-Seth Goldstein, the CEO of SocialMedia, which developed the Food Fight app, claimed that a buffalo wing chain offered the firm eighty thousand dollars to sponsor virtual wings that Facebook users could hurl at their friends.
-Lindsay Blakely and Michael Copeland.
-"The Facebook Economy," Business 2.0, August 23, 2007.
+Also see N. Carolson, "The Profitable, \$100 Million-a-Year Startup You've Never Heard Of," Business Insider, July 27, 2009; and N. Carlson and K. Angelova, "Chart of the Day: FarmVille-Maker Zynga's Revenues Reach \$600 Million, Fueled by Social Obligations," April 26, 2010.
+Zynga games include MafiaWars, Vampires, and the wildly successful FarmVille, which boasts some twenty times the number of actual farms in the United States.
+App firm Slide (started by PayPal cofounder Max Levchin) scored investments from Legg Mason, and Fidelity pegged the firm's value at \$500 million.
+J. Hempel and M. Copeland, "Are These Widgets Worth Half a Billion?"
+Fortune, March 25, 2008.
+Playfish, the U.K. social gaming firm behind the Facebook hits Pet Society and Restaurant City, was snapped up by Electronic Arts for \$300 million with another \$100 million due if the unit hits performance targets.
 Lee Lorenzen, founder of Altura Ventures, an investment firm exclusively targeting firms creating Facebook apps, said, "Facebook is God's gift to developers.
 Never has the path from a good idea to millions of users been shorter."
-Jessica Guynn, "A Software Industry @ Facebook," Los Angeles Times, September 10, 2007.
+J. Guynn, "A Software Industry @ Facebook," Los Angeles Times, September 10, 2007.